-Threat Detection: To spot suspicious activities or objects which are engineered for invisibility, security administrators should leverage threat detection.
-Threats are isolated and studied and integrated solutions can automate rollback to reverse any damage to systems or data.
+Threat Detection: To spot suspicious activities or objects engineered for invisibility, security administrators should leverage threat detection.
+Threats are isolated and studied, and integrated solutions can automate rollback to reverse any damage to systems or data.

-Threat Analysis: Anomalies and suspicious behaviour is analysed to improve prediction and identification of threats for mitigation.
+Threat Analysis: Anomalies and suspicious behavior is analyzed to improve prediction and identification of threats for mitigation.
 Context visualization helps avoid false positives.

-Backup & Recovery: In the event that a malicious object such as ransomware succeeds in executing, administrators also need malware rollback capabilities to keep systems and data intact.
+Backup & Recovery: If a malicious object such as ransomware succeeds in executing, administrators also need malware rollback capabilities to keep systems and data intact.
 Backup encryption should be an inherent feature.

-Endpoint Protection: Endpoints are secure when IT has firm control over devices along with applications and enforces data policies for removable media and devices.
-Theft and loss and of mobile devices can be remedied with remote control.
+Endpoint Protection: Endpoints are secure when IT has firm control over devices, applications and enforces data policies for removable media and devices.
+A remote control can remedy theft and loss of mobile devices.

-Email Protection: Both in and outgoing protection to prevent other than the designated receiver to access contents with features such as anti-spam, anti-phishing and anti-malware.
+Email Protection: Both in and outgoing protection prevent other than the designated receiver from accessing contents with features such as anti-spam, anti-phishing, and anti-malware.

-The traditional security tools being used by many organisations may be effective within their reach, but there are gaps in most defence strategies which leave networks exposed to today’s threats.
-To keep an organisation protected from risks, IT leaders must deploy a multi-layer security solution that combines prevention, detection, and remediation in one manageable solution.
+Many organizations' traditional security tools may be useful within their reach, but there are gaps in most defense strategies that leave networks exposed to today's threats.
+To keep an organization protected from risks, IT leaders must deploy a multi-layer security solution that combines prevention, detection, and remediation in one manageable solution.